 How to Find the Massage Therapist for You

-Michael Bruffee, Senior LMT at Bodyworks DW, gives tips on how to choose the right medical massage therapist for you!
+David Weintraub, LMT Owner @ Bodyworks DW, gives tips on how to choose the right medical massage therapist for you!
 Check it out below.

 Massage Therapy is gaining in popularity and recognition as a legitimate and powerful tool.
-It heal injuries, relieves stress, and improves overall health.
-However, to the uninitiated looking for high-quality care, the search can be confusing.
+It helps to heal injuries, relieves stress, and improves overall health.
+However, to the uninitiated looking for high-quality care, the search for a great therapist can be daunting.
 There's a dizzying array of different treatment styles all under the umbrella of massage.
 Here is our guide to finding a great massage therapist in New York and everywhere else!

 1. Find a State Licensed Massage Therapist.